-THE COMPENSATION COMMITTEE Requirement NYSE NASDAQ Requirement Compensation Committee Compensation Committee Size Additional Independence Requirements for Compensation Committee Members Company must have compensation committee 103 compose only of independent directors.
-104 Pensation Not addressed.
-In affirmatively determining independence of any director who will serve on compensation committee, board of directors must consider all factors specifically relevant to determining whether a director has a relationship to the serve of the s independent judgments about company's executive compensation; 107 and whether such director is affiliated with company, a subsidiary of company or an affiliate of a subsidiary of company.
+THE COMPENSATION COMMITTEE Requirement NYSE NASDAQ Requirement Compensation Committee Compensation Committee Size Additional Independence Requirements for Compensation Committee Members Company must have compensation committee composed only of independent directors.
+Not addressed.
+In affirmatively determining independence of any director who will serve on compensation committee, board of directors must consider all factors specifically relevant to determining whether a director has a relationship to company which is material to that director's ability to be independent from management in connection with compensation committee member duties, including, but not limited to: source of compensation of such director, including any consulting, advisory or other compensatory fee paid by company to such director.
+Board should consider whether director receives compensation from any person or entity that would impair his/her ability to make independent judgments about company's executive compensation; and whether such director is affiliated with company, a subsidiary of company or an affiliate of a subsidiary of Same requirement.
+At least two members.
+Same requirement. company.
 Board should consider whether affiliate relationship places director under direct or indirect control of company or its senior management, or creates a direct relationship between director and members of senior management, in each case of a nature that would impair his/her ability to make independent judgments about company's executive compensation.
-108 in the "best interests of the company and its shareholders."
-Disclose reliance on this exception, nature of relationship and reasons for determination on company's website or in annual meeting proxy statement or annual report on Form 10-K. 111

-THE COMPENSATION COMMITTEE Requirement NYSE NASDAQ Note that Exchange Act Rule 16b-3 provides that equity grants made by a committee of at least two "non-employee" directors are exempt from short-swing profit recovery provisions of Section 16(b); therefore, members of a compensation committee should be evaluated for "non-employee" director status.
+THE COMPENSATION COMMITTEE Requirement NYSE NASDAQ Note that Exchange Act Rule 16b-3 provides that equity grants made by a committee of at least two "non-employee" directors are exempt from short-swing profit recovery provisions of Section 16(b); therefore, members of a compensation committee should be evaluated for "non- employee" director status.
 Same requirements.
 Cure If company fails to comply with compensation committee composition requirements because compensation committee member ceases to be independent for reasons outside member's reasonable control, that person, with prompt notice to NYSE and only so long as majority of compensation committee members continue to be independent, may remain a compensation committee member until earlier of next annual meeting or one year from occurrence of the event that caused member to be no longer independent.
 No cure period in case of a vacancy.
 If company fails to comply with compensation committee composition requirement due to one vacancy, or one compensation committee member ceases to be independent due to circumstances beyond member's reasonable control, company shall regain compliance with requirement by earlier of its next annual meeting or one year from occurrence of event that caused failure to comply; provided, however, that if annual meeting occurs no later than 180 days following the event that caused failure to comply, company shall instead have 180 days from such event to regain compliance.
 Company must provide notice to Nasdaq immediately upon learning of event or circumstance that caused non-compliance.
-Compensation Committee Responsibilities and Charter Written charter must address: committee's purpose and responsibilities, which must include: (i) reviewing and approving corporate goals and objectives relevant to CEO compensation, evaluating CEO's performance in light of those goals and objectives, and, either as a committee or together with other independent directors (as directed by board), determining and approving CEO's compensation level based on such evaluation; 114 (ii) making recommendations to board with respect to non-CEO executive officer compensation, and incentive-compensation and equity-based plans 115 that are subject Company must certify that it has adopted written compensation committee charter, which must specify: scope of compensation committee's responsibilities, and how it carries out those responsibilities, including structure, processes and membership requirements; compensation committee's responsibility for determining, or recommending to board for determination, CEO and non-CEO executive compensation; that CEO may not be present during voting or deliberations on his/her compensation; and
+Compensation Committee Responsibilities and Charter Written charter must address: committee's purpose and responsibilities, which must include: (i) reviewing and approving corporate goals and objectives relevant to CEO compensation, evaluating CEO's performance in light of those goals and objectives, and, either as a committee or together with other independent directors (as directed by board), determining and approving CEO's compensation level based on such evaluation; (ii) making recommendations to board with respect to non-CEO executive officer compensation, and incentive-compensation and equity-based plans that are subject Company must certify that it has adopted written compensation committee charter, which must specify: scope of compensation committee's responsibilities, and how it carries out those responsibilities, including structure, processes and membership requirements;